2600hz/libwebphone/docs/lwpCall.md

 be the primary at a time.
 The primary lwpCall is the instance that is producing and sending media as well as the target for in-call controls.

-> If lwpCallList is enabled there will be a 'null' lwpCall instance created to
-> represent new calls.
-This instance will not have a session, which can be
+> NOTE!
+If lwpCallList is enabled there will be a 'null' lwpCall instance created to represent new calls.
+This instance will not have a session, which can be checked via `hasSession()`.

-> checked via hasSession()
+> NOTE!
+It is not expected that an instance of this class be created outside of the libwebphone interals.
+To access this instance use the libwebphone instance use the methods provided by lwpCallList or capture it via events.
+If you are unfamiliar with the structure of libwebphone its highly recommended you [start here](libwebphone.md).

 ## Methods